Sanford Underground Research Facility: Active

+CUSSP: Center for Understanding Subsurface Signals and Permeability seeks to improve energy recovery from geothermal sites by better understanding how to induce fractures in geothermal reservoirs and direct the flow of heated water.
+Boreholes at the 4100 level monitor water injection and recovery using electrical impedance tomography and seismic signal analysis.

 GEOXTM: GEOXTM hopes to create the world's largest, deepest network of underground fiber-optic strain and temperature sensors and tiltmeters to measure the movement of rock systems in the underground laboratory.

 Transparent Earth: The project is developing a deep seismic observatory for scientific investigations, sensor technology development and safety at the Sanford Lab.

-Previous experiments:
+Previous

 LUX: In May 2016, the Large Underground Xenon experiment (LUX) completed its experimental run.
 Although it didn't detect dark matter, it was declared the most sensitive dark matter detector in the world at the time.

 kISMET: The kISMET (permeability (k) and Induced Seismicity Management for Energy Technologies) drilled and cored five 50-meter deep boreholes to learn more about rock structure.
 The experiment was a precursor to EGS Collab.